 How long is the post study work visa valid?

-The PSW visa duration is 2 years for Bachelor's and Master's graduates, and 3 years for PhD or doctoral degree holders.
+The PSW visa duration is currently 2 years for Bachelor's and Master's graduates, and 3 years for PhD or doctoral degree holders.
 Permission starts from the date of the visa decision, not from your course completion date.
 The Graduate Route cannot be extended, but you can switch to other visa categories like Skilled Worker before it expires.
+From 1 January 2027, Bachelor's and Master's duration reduces to 18 months.

-Time spent on the Graduate Route does not count toward the 10-year route to Indefinite Leave to Remain.
-However, if you switch to a Skilled Worker visa, you can count time toward the 5-year settlement route from that point onwards.
+Time spent on the Graduate Route does not count toward the 5-year qualifying period for Indefinite Leave to Remain.
+However, if you switch to a Skilled Worker visa, your qualifying period for settlement begins from that point.
+The Graduate Route also does not count toward the 10-year long residence route to ILR.

 PSW after Master's in UK